Papa Wemba

-Musical history
+Musical career

-Papa Wemba's road to fame and prominence began when he joined the music group Zaiko Langa Langa in the late 1960s.
+Papa Wemba's road to fame and prominence began when he joined the music group Zaiko Langa Langa in 1969.
 This was followed by his success as a founding member both of Isifi Lokole and then Yoka Lokole, along with a short stint as a member of Afrisa International for a few months.
 During these early stages of his career, he was establishing a style that included traditional Congolese rumba and soukous, infused with traditional African sounds, Caribbean rhythms, rock and soul.
 But Wemba gained international success and status with his band Viva La Musica, especially after he took them to Paris, France in the early 1980s.
 It was there that Wemba was able to achieve more of an "eclectic sound" in his work, influenced by western popular music that reflected a European flavor and style, referred to as "Europop."
 Wemba spoke about this transition in his music during a 2004 interview:

-Zaiko Langa Langa
+Zaïko Langa Langa

-Papa Wemba was one of the first musicians to join the influential rock-rumba band Zaiko Langa Langa (ZLL) after it was created in December 1969 in Kinshasa, by many well-known Congolese musicians including Nyoka Longo Jossart and Bimi Ombale, among others.
+On 23 December 1969 Wemba, who was accompanying one of the Mitshio brothers to visit their aunt in Kinshasa, found the band Bel Guide National rehearsing in the backyard.
+He asked them if he could perform a song for them.
+He sang an original composition "Désespoir Jules" and impressed the band’s administrators.
+The next day, Bel Guide National was dissolved by its administration which decided to form (with Wemba as a singer) what-became the influential rock-rumba band Zaïko Langa Langa (ZLL) keeping just two Bel Guide National members: Jossart N'Yoka Longo and Félix Manuaku Waku.
 He remained with the group for four years.

 Papa Wemba (then known as Jules Presley Shungu Wembadio) helped contribute to the success of Zaiko Langa Langa so that, by 1973, it was one of the more successful Congolese groups.
 By that time, ZLL's shows and performances featured a string of their popular hits, some of them written by Wemba.
 The latter included "Pauline", "C'est La Vérité", "Chouchouna", and "Liwa Ya Somo".

 Zaiko Langa Langa had gained a strong and popular following even in a Congolese musical world that, in those days, was already dominated by various musical acts including Franco Luambo and his band TPOK Jazz, or Tabu Ley Rochereau's various ensembles.
 ZLL was also vying for an audience with other (at the time) new musical acts such as Bella-Bella and Empire Bakuba.